Exercises to Help MBA Applicants Develop a Personal Brand

 We once had a client applying to HBS who wanted to write about his organizational skills as a core strength.
 Instead, we advised him to write about his ability to lead and inspire others.
 After all, he had written on his brag sheet about developing a program to provide vaccinations to the poor in underdeveloped countries—an enormous undertaking he developed from scratch.

-Sure, his organizational skills helped.
-But the latter strength was more compelling and rose to the surface after viewing his stories.
+Sure, his organizational skills helped, but his second strength was more compelling and came to the surface after viewing his stories.

 As with a traditional marketing plan, the goal is to launch a product thoughtfully and effectively.
 In this case, the product is you.
-The goal is self-awareness, and combing through your list of accomplishments can be an enormous help.
+The goal is self-awareness, and combing through your accomplishments can greatly help.
 Once these elements have been clarified, you can effectively implement your best MBA strategy.

 [SBC-consultants-carousel]